Mayron/MayronObjects/README.md

 * LibMayronObjects is a framework intended on making object-oriented programming easier for Lua developers.
-* The framework is designed for World of Warcraft AddOn development and supports both Classic and Retail editions.
+* The framework is designed for World of Warcraft AddOn development and supports both Classic and Retail editions (just make sure that you update the `toc` version number appropriately for whichever edition you require it for).
 * You can create classes and call them to instantiate new instances/objects modeled from those classes.
 * You can create interfaces that enforce functions to be implemented by classes.
 * You can enforce strict typing rules to class and interface function parameters and return values.